arpanganguli/EDA/README.md

     * If no arguments are specified, the function returns a Pandas dataframe containing the maximum and minimum value of all numeric columns
     * Otherwise, it returns a Pandas dataframe containing the maximum and minimum value of the specified list of columns.
+* **`calculate_std_and_var`:** This function calculates the standard deviation and variance of all *numeric* columns within a Pandas dataframe.
+Alternately, users can specify a list of columns for which they would want to calculate the standard deviation and variance.
+If the list contains non-numeric columns, then the function displays exceptions to the column names.
+  * Parameters:
+    * **`dataframe`:** Pandas dataframe.
+    * **`args`:** list of column names for which users would like to calculate the standard deviation and variance.
+    Without arguments, Python will calculate standard deviation and variance of all numeric columns of the dataframe by default.
+    * **`display`:** DEFAULT: True.
+If display is True, then the function displays the resulting dataframe, else it just returns the resulting dataframe.
+    * **`to_csv`:** DEFAULT: False.
+Saves the dataframe in a .csv format within the export/csv folder.
+    * **`to_html`:** DEFAULT: False.
+Saves the dataframe in a .html format within the export/html folder.
+  * Returns:
+    * If no arguments are specified, the function returns a Pandas dataframe containing the standard deviation and variance of all numeric columns
+    * Otherwise, it returns a Pandas dataframe containing the standard deviation and variance of the specified list of columns.
+* **`calculate_iqr`:** This function calculates the interquartile range of all *numeric* columns within a Pandas dataframe.
+Alternately, users can specify a list of columns for which they would want to calculate the interquartile range.
+If the list contains non-numeric columns, then the function displays exceptions to the column names.
+  * Parameters:
+    * **`dataframe`:** Pandas dataframe.
+    * **`args`:** list of column names for which users would like to calculate the interquartile range.
+Without arguments, Python will calculate the interquartile range of all numeric columns of the dataframe by default.
+    * **`display`:** DEFAULT: True.
+If display is True, then the function displays the resulting dataframe, else it just returns the resulting dataframe.
+    * **`to_csv`:** DEFAULT: False.
+Saves the dataframe in a .csv format within the export/csv folder.
+    * **`to_html`:** DEFAULT: False.
+Saves the dataframe in a .html format within the export/html folder.
+  * Returns:
+    * If no arguments are specified, the function returns a Pandas dataframe containing the interquartile range of all numeric columns
+    * Otherwise, it returns a Pandas dataframe containing the interquartile range of the specified list of columns.
+* **`calculate_zscore`:** This function calculates the z-score of all *numeric* columns within a Pandas dataframe.
+Alternately, users can specify a list of columns for which they would want to calculate the z-score.
+If the list contains non-numeric columns, then the function displays exceptions to the column names.
+  * Parameters:
+    * **`dataframe`:** Pandas dataframe.
+    * **`args`:** list of column names for which users would like to calculate the z-score.
+Without arguments, Python will calculate the z-score of all numeric columns of the dataframe by default.
+    * **`ddof`:** DEFAULT: 0.
+Degrees of freedom.
+    * **`display`:** DEFAULT: True.
+If display is True, then the function displays the resulting dataframe, else it just returns the resulting dataframe.
+    * **`to_csv`:** DEFAULT: False.
+Saves the dataframe in a .csv format within the export/csv folder.
+    * **`to_html`:** DEFAULT: False.
+Saves the dataframe in a .html format within the export/html folder.
+  * Returns:
+    * If no arguments are specified, the function returns a Pandas dataframe containing the z-score of all numeric columns
+    * Otherwise, it returns a Pandas dataframe containing the z-score of the specified list of columns.
 ### Plots

 ### Export